auth0-samples/auth0-react-samples/01-Login/README.md

 + <PrivateRoute path="/profile" auth0={auth0} component={Profile} />
 ```

-**Checkpoint 5:** Run the project again.
+**Checkpoint** Run the project again.
 Now if the user is not authenticated and you navigate to the `/profile` you will be send though the authentication flow and will see the Profile page without issues.

 ## Create the server
 Our frontend code is ready.
 But, since we are running a SPA with a routing system it is a good idea to setting up a server that handles all request to response with our SPA.
 You will create a basic web server using [ExpressJS](https://expressjs.com).
 This will be used to serve our HTML page, along with any assets that it requires (JavaScript, CSS, etc).